 Background

 “Pema Lingpa lineage is one of the most important lineages in Dzogchen tradition.
 To revive and sustain this lineage, to continue it, it’s very essential.
 And it’s only feasible through serious practice.
-Being able to restore this lineage is almost as great as reviving the entire pillar structure of the house.”
+Being able to restore this lineage through renovating this retreat center is almost as great as reviving the entire pillar structure of the house.”

 Monla Khedrupchen Rinpoche